Forward ArrowForward Arrow

 Utility Electric Vehicle (EV) Charging Station Program Authorization

-The District of Columbia Public Service Commission (Commission) may consider applications by electric utilities to promote transportation electrification through EV charging station ownership or other related programs and incentives.
-The Commission may approve applications that it finds are in th...
+The District of Columbia Public Service Commission (Commission) may consider applications by electric utilities to promote transportation electrification through utility infrastructure ownership or other related programs and incentives.
+The Commission may approve applications that it finds are in...

 Revenue Calculator